Our trip to Orlando was crazy and fun!

 Sea World was a ton of walking.
 Walk, walk, walk.
 With no shuttles or lifts to transport you around the huge campgrounds you’re really glad to have strollers for the kids and wish you had one for yourself.

 Day 2 we set out for Magic Kingdom at Disney World.
-This is where NyGirl had her most fun.
-She enjoyed dressing up like Aurora and getting a princess makeover at the Bibbidi Bobbidi Boutique.
+This is where NyGirl had the most fun. she enjoyed dressing up like Aurora and getting a princess makeover at the Bibbidi Bobbidi Boutique.

 After her makeover, we attended the big show (I can’t remember what it’s called) but it’s the main attraction of Magic Kingdom.